-Tai Chi and Traditional Chinese Medicine traditionally were connected and used together to treat patients in China.
+Traditionally, Tai Chi and Traditional Chinese Medicine (TCM) were connected and used in tandem in order to treat patients in China.

 From the perspective of Traditional Chinese Medicine you can say there are two levels of healing injury, illness and diseases.
 The first involves hands-on energetic healing work, which can get rather complex with the thousands of meridian lines on the human body.
-The second involves specific qigong or tai chi exercises that can be taught and learned which often are sufficient to heal a health issue.
+The second involves specific qigong or tai chi exercises that can be taught and learned, and are oftentimes sufficient to heal a health issue.

 But the question is: Can tai chi really heal specific health issues rather than just maintain a good standard of general health and enhanced longevity?
 Also, how can Tai Chi evolve into a health and healing art in the West?